8 Best Pruning Tools for Your Garden and Yard

 Corona hand ratchet pruners can tackle stems up to 3/4-in. in diameter, thanks to a ratchet action that allows you to make a larger cut in several small passes.
 It features a non-stick coated blade for smooth cutting and a molded grip to fit comfortably in the hand.
 These ratchet pruners come with a limited lifetime warranty.
 It’s a great tool for pruning bushes.

 Dramm hydroponic clippers feature three-inch-long titanium-coated blades, perfect for reaching deeper into a plant’s canopy and doing precision pruning on tender new growth, harvesting herbs or deadheading flowers.
 Lightweight yet durable, the clippers come with a locking mechanism for safety and a sleeve to protect the blades.
+Indoors, these can be used in place of garden scissors.

 Corona compound-action bypass loppers are 32 inches long, offering ample leverage for removing woody stems up to 1-1/2-in. thick.
 These loppers feature 24-inch fiberglass handles and extra-long, non-slip foam grips for comfort.
 The high-carbon steel bypass blades have a non-stick coating as well.